grantcarthew/start-prototype/docs/cli/start-config-role.md

 Saving role to ~/.config/start/roles.toml...
 ✓ Role configured successfully

-Use 'start config role show global' to verify.
+Use 'start config role show' to verify.
 Use 'start config role test' to validate.
 ```